CyberSource/cybersource-plugins-saphybris/documentation/sap-commerce.md

 Credit card payment services allow to process payment cards from different brands through a single secure connection.

-The implementation of Credit Card payment service in SAp Commerce plugin provides the following operations:
+The implementation of Credit Card payment service in SAP Commerce plugin provides the following operations:

 - Authorization
 - Authorization Reversal